Asian markets look to follow Wall Street rally as oil surges

 Interest rates on 10-year Treasuries will likely be below 1% during the quarter as well, the CBO said.

 Investors sought the perceived safety of government bonds.
-Benchmark U.S. 10-year notes US10YT=RR fell in price to last yield 0.6111%.
+Benchmark U.S. 10-year notes fell in price to last yield 0.6111%.

 Global coronavirus cases surpassed 1 million on Thursday with more than 52,000 deaths as the pandemic further exploded in the United States and the death toll climbed in Spain and Italy, according to a Reuters tally.